lmondada/dphil-thesis/content/02_quantum/04_hybrid.md

 need to perform quantum operations.

-We will not explore MBQC further in this chapter (nor in this thesis, for that matter)---rather we will use this as a motivation to explore further what we can achieve with measurements.
+We will not explore MBQC further in this chapter (nor in this thesis, for that matter).
+Instead, we will use this as a motivation to explore what we can achieve with measurements.
 We have so far spared you from any mathematical alphabet soup.
-As we start discussing more concrete constructions of quantum computations, some basic linear algebra and conventions around notation will become unavoidable.
+As we start discussing more concrete constructions of quantum computations, some introductory linear algebra and conventions around notation will become unavoidable.

 <!-- prettier-ignore -->
 {{% hint info %}}

 **Dirac formalism**.
-Quantum states are nearly unanimously written using _kets_: instead of referring to a quantum state as
-$\psi$, we write it wrapped in special brackets as $\ket{\psi}$.
+Quantum states are nearly unanimously written using _kets_: instead of referring to a quantum state as $\psi$, we write it wrapped in special brackets as $\ket{\psi}$.
 This notation is also used when referring to the 0 and 1 states of qubits, written $\ket{0}$ and $\ket{1}$.

-Several states can be joined and considered together, as one overall state.
+Several states can be joined and considered together as one overall state.
 This is expressed using the tensor $\otimes$ symbol:
 $\ket{\psi_1} \otimes \ket{\psi_2}$ is the joint system of $\ket{\psi_1}$ and
 $\ket{\psi_2}$.
 When the states in question are all explicitly qubit states, we